How to install WordPress on your hosting

 - Admin Username: Choose a username for the WordPress administrator.

-- Admin Password: Choose a secure password for the administrator.
+- Admin Password: Choose a secure password for the admin.

-- Admin Email: Enter the email address associated with the administrator account.
+- Admin Email: Enter your email addres, this email address will be used for administrator account.

 - Select Language: Choose the language for your WordPress site.